 VisionFund Uganda is a microfinance institution (MFI) and wholly owned subsidiary of World Vision that started in 1996 as MEDNET and later rebranded in 2012 as VisionFund Uganda.
 The MFI has grown with a network of 21 branches and three contact offices operating in the eastern, western, central, northern and southern parts of Uganda.

 Currently the MFI has reached out to 50,174 clients with a portfolio of UGX 29.3 billion serving 59% women and impacting 195,084 children in Uganda.

-VisionFund Uganda has expanded its outreach to the West Nile region to serve the refugees and their host communities in a world-first pilot.
-The project aims to improve financial inclusion with its first branch in Moyo serving the Palorinya refugee settlement.
-Plans are underway to open up the second and third branch in Yumbe and Adjumani district, to serve refugee and host communities with financial inclusion products.
+VisionFund Uganda expanded its outreach to the West Nile region to serve the refugees and their host communities in a world-first pilot.
+The project aims to improve financial inclusion with its first branch in Moyo serving the Palorinya refugee settlement, Yumbe branch serving Rhino Camp and Bidibidi Refugee Settlement.
+Plans are underway to open up a third branch in Adjumani district, to serve refugee and host communities with financial inclusion products.